 26) Float Away

-Hustle and bustle of the urban life got you down?
+Has the hustle and bustle of urban life got you feeling down?
 Stop by Flotation Philly or Halcyon Floats for a relaxing sensory deprivation session.
 You float in an epsom salt bath heated to your body temperature while sealed off from light and sound.
 The feeling of nothingness it induces offers plenty of benefits.

 27) Don’t Forget It, Jake, It’s Chinatown

 Philly’s Chinatown has a lot to offer, and while a lot of it is for eating and drinking, Friendship Gate is a sight to behold.
-The artisan-made entrance to the neighborhood is a symbol of good will between Philadelphia and its sister city, Tianjin.
+The artisan-made entrance to the neighborhood is a symbol of goodwill between the city of brotherly love and its sister city, Tianjin.